Kubernetes Challenges : Overcoming the Hurdles in Kubernetes Deployments

 Monitoring

-One benefit of Kubernetes is that it easily recovers from crashing.
-If pod crash for any reason, Kubernetes will automatically restart them.
-This capability is great for end-users that will need uninterrupted access to enterprise applications or customers with customer facing application services.
-But if you’re an admin, you still need to monitor these issues and, ideally, prevent them in the future.
+One of the benefits of Kubernetes is its ability to recover quickly from crashes.
+If a pod crashes for any reason, Kubernetes automatically restarts it.
+This capability is great for end-users who require uninterrupted access to enterprise applications.
+However, as an admin, you still need to monitor these issues and ideally prevent them in the future.

-The challenges we discussed above can apply to any web application development /DevOps team, be it within small or large organizations.
-However, from a business standpoint, large organizations may find the following challenges in terms of controlling cost and generating ROI across Kubernetes multi-cloud environments.
+The challenges we discussed above apply to any web application development or DevOps team, whether within small or large organizations.
+However, from a business standpoint, large organizations may face additional challenges in terms of controlling costs and generating ROI across Kubernetes multi-cloud environments.

 Security

-The challenge with securing Kubernetes is that it’s complex and easily vulnerable to hackers.
+Securing Kubernetes is complex and vulnerable to hacking.
 According to TechBeacon, “it’s easy for attackers to identify Kubernetes clusters since they usually listen on a range of well-defined and somewhat distinctive ports.”
-The etcd tool uses port 2379/TCP, which is easy to find.
+For example, the etcd tool uses port 2379/TCP, which is easy to find.

-When moving from a legacy monolithic application to a containerized cloud native microservices architecture, even large organizations find security a major challenge.
+When transitioning from a legacy monolithic application to a containerized cloud native microservices architecture, even large organizations find Kubernetes security challenges to be significant.

-For example, in 2018, Tesla suffered a breach through its Kubernetes administrative console; the hackers used Tesla’s cloud resources on Amazon Web Services for mining cryptocurrency.
+For instance, in 2018, Tesla suffered a breach through its Kubernetes administrative console; hackers exploited Tesla’s cloud resources on Amazon Web Services for mining cryptocurrency.
+This incident highlights the top challenges of Kubernetes users in maintaining secure deployments.

 See How to Deploy Kubernetes Correctly the First Time:

-The lesson here is that you can’t treat Kubernetes multicloud architectures, containerized applications, or cloud native microservices architectures in the same way as your legacy application and environment.
-To secure your new assets, you will need to identify the new vulnerabilities and close them accordingly.
-Don’t take the past for granted.
-Most of the deployment and security challenges with Kubernetes are more common among large organizations.
+The lesson here is that you cannot treat Kubernetes multi-cloud architectures, containerized applications, or cloud-native microservices in the same way as legacy applications.
+To secure these new assets, you must identify new vulnerabilities and address them accordingly.

 Next Steps

-For most organizations that means having a managed Kubernetes services partner like Techolution.
-To find out how Techolution can help you successfully and cost effectively implement Kubernetes, containers, and microservices across hybrid and multicloud environments that deliver business ROI, visit our Cloud Modernization Page.
+Whether you’re a start-up or an enterprise giant, the keys to a successful transition to Kubernetes are thorough planning and adequate developer resources for proper configuration.
+For many organizations, this means partnering with a managed Kubernetes services provider like Techolution.
+To find out how Techolution can help you implement Kubernetes, containers, and microservices across hybrid and multi-cloud environments efficiently, visit our Cloud Modernization Page.

 Slash your time-to-market and Kubernetes deployment costs by configuring it right the first time.
-Contact us today to get started (and skip Day 2 operational struggles).
+Contact us today to get started and avoid Day 2 operational struggles.